 THE IMPACT

 The most dramatic change was speed.
-Before Confident AI, a single improvement cycle—from identifying an issue to validating a fix—took approximately ten days as tasks moved between product managers and engineers.
-Now, the same cycle takes as little as three hours.
+Before Confident AI, a single improvement cycle—from identifying an issue to validating a fix—took anywhere from 3 to 10 days.
+Most of that time wasn't engineering work: it was waiting in the queue.
+An engineer's hands-on time per iteration was about half a day, but the end-to-end wall clock stretched to a week or more as tasks moved between product, engineering, and QA.
+Now, the same cycle takes 1 to 3 hours.

-"Before, I create a task, I put it on the engineer, I wait for when he'll be ready to take it, then he makes a first version, I don't like it—it's 10 days," says Igor.
+"Before, I create a task, I put it on the engineer, I wait for when he'll be ready to take it, then he makes a first version, then we iterate—it's 10 days," says Igor.
 "Now?
 Three hours."

 "Without Confident AI, each AI product would need a dedicated engineer full-time.
 Now, a manager can run evals on their own.
 That's the difference."